icesat2py/icepyx/doc/source/contributing/contribution_guidelines.rst

 First Steps
 ^^^^^^^^^^^
-Before you begin writing code, please first check out our issues page.
+Before you begin writing code, please first check out our *Issues* tab.
 Someone may already be working on the same problem, and you may be able to contribute directly to their efforts.
 If not, create a new issue to describe what you plan to do.

 General Guidelines
 ^^^^^^^^^^^^^^^^^^